Joyce Bagala: Early life and education

+Career

 Journalism career

 Bagala joined NBS TV in 2016 and has been the flagship anchor of Amasengejje, the 7 pm Luganda news broadcast.
 She also worked at Radio One Uganda.
 Bagala worked as a news reader in English at Beat FM, Buddu FM and Sanyu FM.
 She started anchoring Luganda news at Sanyu FM.
 In 2019, Bagala was one of the news managers suspended from work on the directive of the Uganda Communications Commission for giving coverage to Presidential Hopefiul, and Kyadondo East MP Robert Kyagulanyi aka Bobi Wine protests.
 Uganda Communications Commission suspended all officers at various media houses who were in charge of broadcasts.
 She threatened to sue the station for wrongful dismissal, a threat that never yielded.

 In 2019, she was reported to have ended her 11-year career at Radio One Uganda to create time to make a come back in the upcoming 2021 elections with the current Mityana District woman member of Parliament, Judith Nabakooba.
 Bagala, however, has retained her job at NBS television.